Featured Issues

 Red Bell Pepper Infused Rum

 It never hurts to think ahead.
 Warmer months are just around the corner.
 If you’re anything like me you’ve probably had your fair share of bourbon.
 Not that bourbon will ever be replaced, but it’s about time to start thinking rum drinks.
 This red bell pepper infused rum is quite possibly the easiest and one of the most rewarding infusions you can make.
-It’ll only take 24 hours to infuse and the result is a culinary epiphany that’ll have your guests pleasantly surprised.
-Recipe …
+It’ll only take 24 hours to infuse and the result is a culinary epiphany that’ll have your guests pleasantly surprised. …

 — No. 125 —